3. How can you ensure the quality blood sample on strip during transit?

 2. How much blood is needed for the food antibodies test?

-For testing the delayed onset reaction, only few drops of blood is needed.
-For the immediate onset reaction, you will be arranged to undergo a blood drawing at a lab in your preferred location.
-The exact amount of blood needed depends on the type of test you enrolled.
+For testing the delayed onset reaction, minimally only few drops of blood is needed.
+For the immediate onset reaction, the exact amount of blood needed depends on the type of test you enrolled.

 1. Should I be fasting before my blood sampling ?

 No fasting is required.
-This test is a semi-quantitative analysis of the antibodies in our body, and it is produced while the foods being taken prior to the test.
+This test is a semi-quantitative analysis of the antibodies presented in the body, all food consumed prior the testing is taken into account.

-2. Is the AFC test suitable for all ages ?
+2. Is the Food Antibody test suitable for all ages ?

 3. Should I take the test if I am pregnant ?

-4. Should I be eating differently before taking this test?
+4. Should I consume a variety of food before taking the test?

-6. Do I need a doctor’s prescription to have the AFC test done?
+6. Do I need a doctor’s prescription to have the food antibody test done?

 ABOUT TEST RESULT